coverclock/com-diag-hazer/README.md

 and which is licensed under the MIT license.

-The gpstool, rtktool, and mapstool utilities depend on running in a POSIX locale that allows the use of Unicode characters like the degree symbol.
+The gpstool, rtktool, and mapstool programs depend on running in a POSIX locale that allows the use of Unicode characters like the degree symbol.
 Locales like "POSIX" and "C" don't support this, at least not on the systems I have.
 Locales like "en_US.UTF-8" work okay.
 Your mileage